Skip to main content

 How Do Conflicting Guidelines Influence Clinical Practice?

-The standard of care is guided by issued by professional organizations, yet these guidelines are not always in complete alignment.
+The standard of care is guided by clinical practice guidelines issued by professional organizations, yet these guidelines are not always in complete alignment.
 For instance, the Endocrine Society, the American Urological Association (AUA), and the International Society for Sexual Medicine (ISSM) have all published recommendations for the diagnosis and management of testosterone deficiency.

 While they agree on many core principles, they can differ on specific thresholds for diagnosis, the emphasis placed on certain symptoms, and the precise goals of therapy.
 These inconsistencies create a complex legal and ethical environment for physicians.